A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Preliminaries

 In addition to completeness, a fundamental property of most signature schemes, partially blind signatures exhibit two additional essential properties.
 The first is known as partial blindness (also referred to as unlinkability in some literature).
-This property ensures that, even through inspecting the interaction during the signing process, the final signatures and the corresponding input messages, it remains impossible to trace back to the requests that generated the signatures.
+This property ensures that, even though the interaction during the signing process, final signatures, and corresponding input messages are inspected, it remains impossible to trace back to the requests that generated the signatures.
 To formally define partial blindness, we first introduce GAME A.

 \begin{defn} (GAME A).
-We assume $U_0$ and $U_1$ are the honest users that follow the signature protocol, and $S_{adv}$ be the malicious signer: \end{defn}
+We assume $U_0$ and $U_1$ are the honest users who follow the signature protocol, and $S_{adv}$ is the malicious signer: \end{defn}